Save

 Amendments Official changes, corrections, or additions to the Constitution.

-27 Total number of amendments.
+27 Total number of amendments made to the Constitution.

 John Locke English philosopher who declared that people are born with Inalienable Rights - Life, liberty, and property.